Skip to main content

 Cross-chain redemption

-From a spoke chain, requesting a yUTY redemption is a two-phase flow: day 0 sends the request cross-chain to the hub, and day 7+ the user claims from the spoke via a second cross-chain call that uses the composer as a vault operator.
-The request phase looks like this: After the 7-day bonding period, the claim phase routes back through the spoke interface and composer: The composer holds the COMPOSER_ROLE on the vault, which allows it to act as an operator for any user’s claim.
+From a spoke chain, requesting a yUTY redemption is a two-phase flow.
+The request sends the redemption cross-chain to the hub, where shares are burned.
+The claim is a separate spoke-originated transaction that instructs the hub composer to settle the withdrawal request and bridge UTY back to the user on the spoke.
+The request phase looks like this: Once the hub-side request confirms (typically 10–60 seconds via LayerZero), the claim phase routes back through the spoke interface and composer: The composer holds the COMPOSER_ROLE on the vault, which allows it to act as an operator for any user’s claim.
 The spoke VaultInterface maintains a per-user pending-claims counter that prevents double-spending of claim credits.